- 3 cleaning modes

 I have little issue in recommending this electric toothbrush.

-- Always know when to replace your brush head for an effective clean with Brush Sync replacement reminder
+- Always know when to replace your brush head for an effective clean with the brush head replacement reminder

 Electric Teeth Rating